The WSU Cougar statue on the Pullman campus, surrounded by vibrant red autumn leaves.

 Cougs Get Lit-erary

-Hi y’all!
-I’m Cris, and I’m excited to serve as your ASWSU Global Director of Outreach this year, and as part of that role I also have the opportunity to serve as the Club Lead for Cougs Get LIT-erary!
-Cougs Get Lit uses the book club format to cover stories from a variety of life experiences, bringing together perspectives from all corners of the Global Campus student body for authentic and engaging discussions.
-I’m looking forward to connecting with you, and the rest of our unique voices.
+Hi, y’all!
+I’m Cris, and I’m excited to serve as your ASWSUG director of outreach this year.
+As part of that role, I also have the opportunity to serve as the club leader of Cougs Get Lit-erary!
+Cougs Get Lit-erary uses the book club format to share stories from a variety of life experiences, bringing together perspectives from all corners of the Global Campus student body for authentic and engaging discussions.
+I’m looking forward to connecting with you!

-Outside of classes I am passionate about building communities and have spent much of my free time as a lifelong event volunteer including renaissance fairs, anime conventions, reader/author book events, robotics competitions, pride parades, and more.
-When I take some time to myself, I enjoy writing fiction novels, playing board games, and stretching my legs with a bit of figure skating.
+Outside of classes, I am passionate about building community.
+I have spent much of my free time as a lifelong event volunteer for renaissance fairs, anime conventions, reader/author book events, robotics competitions, pride parades, and more.

 Eleanor “Ellatora” Wildermuth

-Outside of classes, I’m doing independent research that’s uncovering how early conservation networks — especially the Mountaineers and the Civilian Conservation Corps — formed across the Pacific Northwest, using archival sources and GIS to bring forgotten relationships back into the spotlight.
-Based out of Spanaway WA, I’m usually wrangling my natural disasters (kids), reading a good book, or playing on the Switch II when I’m not doing WSU‑things.
+Outside of classes, I’m doing independent research that’s uncovering how early conservation networks–especially the Mountaineers and the Civilian Conservation Corps–formed across the Pacific Northwest, using archival sources and GIS to bring forgotten relationships back into the spotlight.
+Based out of Spanaway, Washington, I’m can usually be found wrangling my natural disasters (kids), reading a good book, or playing on the Switch II when I’m not doing WSU things.
 If you ever want to connect or get involved, I’m always happy to chat.
 Let’s start a conversation.

 Elizabeth Donais